 In 2008 Emma started trying this way with other people and as a result developed the Intuitive Horse way.

 Emma regularly attends courses and workshops to widen her knowledge in areas of human and horse behaviour as she continues to develop her work and is also a qualified life coach and NLP practitioner.

 Emma has worked with people in areas such as personal development, anxiety, depression, stress, anorexia, DID, OCD, ADD, ADHD, M.E, special needs, adolescents, looked after children, people with fears of horses, people wanting to further their connection with horses, horse riders, corporates, therapists and other professionals.

 Pippa is a registered Osteopath who works with us to keep the horses (and the Intuitive Horse team!) fit and healthy.
 After graduating from the European School of Osteopathy in 1994, she worked both in private practice and at the Osteopathic Centre for Children, where she qualified as a Paediatric Osteopath.
 After having her family, she fulfilled her career ambition of training to treat animals.
 Pippa completed her postgraduate qualification in Osteopathy for Animals in 2005 and now runs a mixed practice from Ringmer, East Sussex.
 She is fully insured to treat animals – and their owners!
 She is registered with The General Osteopathic Council and is a member of The British Osteopathic Association.
 She is also a member of SOAP – The Society of Osteopaths in Animal Practice.

 Mark is the horses Equine podiatrist and comes to trim their feet every 6-8 weeks.
-Mark achieved his Diploma in Applied Equine Podiatry from the Institute of Applied Equine Podiatry (AEP) By understanding that the horse has the innate ability to heal itself and that domestication of the horse has caused imbalance AEP offers the solution to the majority of hoof and foot problems, by treating the cause, rather than the symptom.
+Mark achieved his Diploma in Applied Equine Podiatry from the Institute of Applied Equine Podiatry (AEP) By understanding that the horse has the innate ability to heal themselves and that domestication of the horse has caused imbalance AEP offers the solution to the majority of hoof and foot problems, by treating the cause, rather than the symptom.